 Every range will prefer that you bring your firearms into the facility unloaded and cased.
 Don’t worry if you don’t have the plastic case that came with your pistol.
 Most range bags have handgun compartments.
 You can also pick up an inexpensive soft or hard case at a local gun or sporting-goods store.
 The important part is not to walk in the front door carrying an exposed firearm.
 Don’t uncase your firearms — unless otherwise instructed by a range employee — until you’re at your shooting-lane position.

-The counter staff will explain procedures to you upon arrival and before you enter the range area.
-Many businesses use safety-briefing videos to make sure all new visitors understand the range rules.
+The counter staff will explain procedures to you upon arrival and before you enter the range area itself.
+Many businesses use safety briefing videos to make sure all new visitors understand the range rules.

 Most indoor ranges use a double-door air- and sound-lock system between the counter area and the firing range.
 You’ll enter through one door into a small room.
 After the first door closes, you open the second and make your way to the shooting area.
 This keeps lead material out of the common area and isolates the sound inside the range.
 If both doors are open, even for a second or two, those in the store or lounge area can be exposed to dangerous noise levels.